kabra4/cogeass/README.md

 # CoGeass

-A web-based proof of concept that turns OpenAPI 3.0/3.1 schemas into interactive forms to build JSON payloads without hand-editing.
+A web-based desktop application that turns OpenAPI 3.0/3.1 schemas into interactive forms to build JSON payloads without hand-editing.
 It renders nested objects, arrays, enums as selects, validates inputs, generates a cURL command, and can send the request to a target URL.

-Built with Bun, Vite, React, shadcn/ui, and RJSF.
-Designed to be portable into a desktop shell (e.g., Tauri) later.
+Built with Bun, Vite, React, shadcn/ui, RJSF and Tauri.

 ## Features